skandragon/disktress/README.md

-# diskstress
+# disktress

-Diskstress is a simple hard drive tester.
+Disktress is a simple hard drive tester.

 Currently, it will write a known, reproducable pattern to a file (or raw disk device), read it back, and verify that it read what it wrote.